Tradeoff between noise and banding in a quantum adder with qudits: Quantum Addition and Coherence as its resource

 Note that the function is an increasing function of $n$ and scales logarithmically with \(n\) while it decreases with the increase of \(d\), thereby establishing an advantage of dimensions in terms of the circuit depth. \end{proof}

 This bound tells us the order of controlled rotations that, we require to implement in the approximate circuit to get the desired fidelity.
 Fig. \ref{fig:nonoiseonlybanding} depicts \(f[w]\) with the increasing order of controlled rotation \(q\) by keeping the dimension \(d\) and a number of qudits \(n\) fixed in the circuit.
 The fidelity gets saturated with an increment of the number of \(R_d^{q}\)s .
 Note also that the saturation is achieved faster with the increases of \(d\), which establishes the usefulness of qudits in the quantum addition circuits.
+Here we emphasize that we reduce the number of controlled gates popularly known as banding in the SUM circuit as proposed in Ref. \cite{draper_arxiv_2000} while the QFT and IQFT steps are implemented exactly without any approximation.
+Note that in the previous work \cite{zilic2007scalingbetterapproximatingquantum}, the approximate QFT is studied in qudit circuits instead of the SUM circuit.
 We now investigate if the dimensional advantage in terms of banding persists even in the presence of environmental noise.